Toronto Eaton Centre

 The CF Toronto Eaton Centre,' commonly referred to simply as the Eaton Centre, is a shopping mall and office complex in the downtown core of Toronto, Ontario, Canada.
 It is owned and managed by Cadillac Fairview (CF).
 It was named after the Eaton's department store chain that once anchored it before the chain went defunct in the late 1990s.

 The Toronto Eaton Centre attracts more visitors than any of Toronto's tourist attractions because it sits on top of two subway stations in downtown Toronto and is close to Union Station.
-It is North America's busiest shopping mall when one counts the daily commuters along with tourist traffic.
-The mall has over 230 stores and restaurants in 2014.
+It is one of the North America's busiest shopping malls when one counts the daily commuters along with tourist traffic.
+The mall had over 230 stores and restaurants in 2014.

 Location and access

 The main portion of the Toronto Eaton Centre complex is bounded by Yonge Street on the east, Queen Street West on the south, Dundas Street West on the north, and to the west by James Street and Trinity Square.
 There are three office towers, while the main retail mall in the centre is organized around a long arcade, running parallel to Yonge Street.
 The mall's north street entrance (at Level 3) is one level higher than the south street entrance (at Level 2), given that the mall is built over the former Taddle Creek and the mall is thus on a gentle slope.

 South of the main shopping arcade is the Hudson's Bay Queen Street complex, including the Simpson Tower offices and flagship location of the Hudson's Bay department store chain.
 Hudson's Bay Queen Street is connected to the main retail mall (at Level 3) by a skywalk over Queen Street West and underground by Toronto's Path network, and has been managed as part of the Eaton Centre since 2014 after being purchased by Cadillac Fairview.
 Hudson's Bay Queen Street itself is bounded by Yonge Street to the east, Queen Street West to the north, Richmond Street West to the south, and Bay Street to the west.

-The Toronto Eaton Centre's interior passages also form part of the Path underground pedestrian network, and the centre is served by two subway stations: TMU and Queen on Line 1 Yonge–University; TMU station is connected to Level 1 (walkway under platform level) and Level 2 (platform level), while Queen station is connected to Level 1.
-The complex also contains four office buildings (at 20 Queen Street West, 250 Yonge Street, 1 Dundas Street West and 401 Bay Street) and Toronto Metropolitan University's Ted Rogers School of Management.
+The Toronto Eaton Centre's interior passages also form part of the Path underground pedestrian network, and the centre is served by two Toronto Transit Commission subway stations: and Queen on Line 1 Yonge–University; TMU station is connected to Level 1 (walkway under platform level) and Level 2 (platform level), while Queen station is connected to Level 1.
+The complex also contains four office buildings (at 20 Queen Street West, 250 Yonge Street, 1 Dundas Street West and 401 Bay Street) and Toronto Metropolitan University (TMU)'s Ted Rogers School of Management.
 Additionally, the Toronto Eaton Centre is linked to a 17-storey Marriott hotel on Bay Street.